-State and federal programs that provide assistance to individuals who need help with health care coverage are commonly referred to as medical assistance programs.
-Millions of people rely on these programs each and every day to cover costly medical expenses.
+State and federal programs that assist individuals who need help with health care coverage are commonly referred to as medical assistance programs.
+Millions of people rely on these programs to cover costly medical expenses.
 The two most common medical assistance programs are Medicaid and Medicare.

-It is understandable that these two national health insurance programs are often times mistakingly used interchangeably.
-They are both health care assistance programs and their spellings are very similar.
+These two national health insurance programs are often mistakingly used interchangeably.
+They are both healthcare assistance programs and are spelled similarly.
 Despite the similarities, there is a clear distinction between the two.
 That distinction lies in the target populations that they are designed to serve.

 In broad terms, Medicare is a federal health care program that provides coverage to individuals who are 65 years or older.
 Medicare also provides coverage for individuals who are under 65 and have a qualifying disability.
-Medicaid, on the other hand, is a state and federal health care program that provides coverage for individuals who are low income.
+Medicaid, on the other hand, is a state and federal health care program that provides coverage for low-income individuals.

 Both of these programs are governed by the Centers for Medicare and Medicaid, or CMS, which is a federal agency under the umbrella of the United States Department of Health and Human Services.
 CMS administers the Medicare program and is the partner federal organization that states work with for Medicaid.